- A timeless look crafted for bluesy tone, projection, playability, and aesthetic beauty

 When purchasing a new acoustic, you must consider whether you want electronics and pickups.

-When performing, an acoustic-electric guitar allows you to connect to an amplifier or PA system, reducing feedback caused by using an external microphone.
+When performing, an acoustic-electric guitar allows you to connect to an amplifier, PA system, or audio interface while reducing feedback caused by using an external microphone.

 FAQ